-My pregnant patient hasn’t been exposed to a medication/vaccine you are studying.
-Can she participate in one of your studies?
+My patient who is pregnant hasn’t been exposed to a medication/vaccine you are studying.
+Can they participate in one of your studies?

 Potentially yes.
-Most of our studies also enroll women into comparison groups.
-Refer your patient to us by calling 1.877.311.8972 or completing our online referral form, and we’ll screen her to see if she qualifies.
+Most of our studies also enroll people into comparison groups.
+Refer your patient to us by calling 1.877.311.8972 or completing our online referral form, and we’ll screen them to see if they qualify.

 If my patient enrolls, what will I be required to do?

 All you need to do is refer your patient to us.
-Women self-enroll, so after you make the referral nothing further is required from you.
+People self-enroll, so after you make the referral nothing further is required from you.